slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Living is choosing.

 a) Choose to be your best self.
 You need to come alive.<br>
-Succeeding at mediocrity isn't a worthwhile life.
+Is succeeding at mediocrity a worthwhile life?

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*